OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 Any of the settings above can be switched to use a variable binding expression.
 A common example is when you use a naming-convention for your application services, like **MyFabricApplication\_Production** and **MyFabricApplication\_Test**, you can use environment-scoped variables to automatically configure this step depending on the environment you are targeting.
 :::

-### Deployment Features Available to Service Fabric Application Steps
+### Deployment features available to Service Fabric application steps

 The following features are available when deploying a package to a Service Fabric application: